-Prometheus began life as a prequel to Ridley Scott’s science fiction horror classic Alien, spun off in its own creative direction, and then arrived back in a widely erratic orbit around xenomorphic film that spawned it.
-At its heart, the movie asks the big questions, most notably “where did we come from?” but is reluctant to give us the answers.
+Prometheus began life as a prequel to Ridley Scott’s science fiction horror classic Alien, spun off in its own creative direction, and then arrived back in a widely erratic orbit around the xenomorphic film that spawned it.
+At its heart, the movie asks the big questions, most notably “Where did we come from?” but is reluctant to give us the answers.

 Unlike Alien, which involves long-distance cargo haulers stumbling across an alien derelict, the characters of Prometheus seek out their fate.

 While researching ancient cultures around the Earth, Dr. Elizabeth Shaw (Noomi Rapace) and Charlie Holloway (Logan Marshall-Green) discovered evidence of alien visitations.
 Each culture, separated by thousands of miles and perhaps as many years, created artwork depicting first content with oversized humanoids.
 Those self-same humanoids clearly extended an invitation for us to come visit them, as each one pointed to a cluster of stars.

 Prometheus is at its best in the early going.
 There’s a breathtaking opening sequence that sends us flying through clouds to the surface of a terrestrial world, where one of the Engineers — as the giant aliens have come to be known — appears to sacrifice itself to bring life to the planet.
 I didn’t see it in 3D, but in the theatre I found myself wanting to see it in that format.